udacityalumni/udacity-alumni-api/README.md

 In this example, the app container is named alumniapi_app_1.
 Please substitute the name of the container if the command fails due to the container name being changed.
 You can locate the container's name from listing all docker containers with:  `docker ps -a`.

 #### Use without Docker
 The app can be run without Docker, if you are not favorible to it.
+You will want to get Rails v.5.0 and Ruby 2.3.1 installed on your machine.
+You can follow the guide [located here](http://railsapps.github.io/installing-rails.html).

 You must run the database setup scripts seperately.

 ```
 bundle install
 rake db:migrate db:seed